 The Formula

-Let’s take a look and try to understand the syntax of the formula itself: =VLOOKUP(lookup_value,table_array,col_index_num,range_lookup).
+Let’s take a look and try to understand the syntax of the formula itself: =VLOOKUP(lookup_value,table_array,col_index_num,range_lookup)

-VLOOKUP has three required arguments, or inputs, and one optional argument:
+has three required arguments, or inputs, and one optional argument:

-• lookup_value what do you want Excel to lookup or find in the list or table?
+what do you want Excel to lookup or find in the list or table?
 This is the lookup value.
 In our example above, we’re using a cell reference (cell C12) to tell Excel what value we’re searching for, but you could just as easily use text (enclosed in quotes) or a number.
 Excel will look for a match to this value in the leftmost column of our lookup table.
-This argument is required.
+This argument is required.table_array

-• col_index_num which column in the lookup table contains the search result?
+which column in the lookup table contains the search result?
 How do you know what number to enter here?
 Simply count over from the first column in the lookup table, starting with 1.
 In our example, starting with column B (Employee ID) as 1, column C (First Name) would be 2, column D (Last Name) would be 3, column E (Full Name) would be 4, and so forth.
-That’s why the formula we entered into cell C14 has a 4 as the col_index_num – we’re telling Excel to look in the 4th column to find the Full Name associated with the lookup value we enter in cell C12.
-This argument is required.
+That’s why the formula we entered into cell C14 has a 4 as thecol_index_num

-• range_lookup do you want an exact match to the lookup value, or is an approximate match okay?
+do you want an exact match to the lookup value, or is an approximate match okay?
 If you want an exact match, enter FALSE or 0 here.
 If you’re okay with an approximate match, enter TRUE or 1.
 This argument is optional but will default to TRUE or 1 if you leave it out.
 I usually want an exact match, so I typically enter FALSE here.
 If you do decide that an approximate match is okay, sort the leftmost column of the lookup table in ascending order to help Excel pick the best approximation.

 How and Why It Works